-100% of the active ingredients in any cleaner must consist of one or some combination of the following: isopropyl alcohol or mild dish soap.
+100% of the active ingredients in any cleaner must consist of one or some combination of the following: isopropyl alcohol, bleach/sodium hypochlorite (see important note below), hydrogen peroxide, ammonium chloride, or mild dish soap.

 IMPORTANT: Use pre-moistened wipes and do not allow liquid cleaner to pool.